incidentalhq/incidental/README.md

 - ✅ **Custom Fields:** Add and track incident-specific data points
 - ✅ **Custom Incident Types:** Categorize incidents according to your operational model
 - ✅ **Custom Roles:** Define roles and responsibilities for your incident response team
+- ✅ **Status Pages:** Display the current status of your incidents to your stakeholders with customizable status pages
 - 🚧 **Custom Workflows:** (Coming Soon) Automate your incident response processes

 ## Quick start